The Best-Ever, Only-Recipe-You'll-Ever-Need: Scrambled Eggs

 What's the perfect recipe for scrambled eggs?

 To make sure we’re 100% unbiased, we always do a blind tasting.
 We lined up 5 bowls of scrambled eggs and served them to the Kitchen Stories team to judge.
 The criteria: taste, texture, look, and wow-factor.
 All were rated from 1 (worst) to 5 (best) and to choose the winner, we calculated each final average score.

 Here are the results for the ‘bestest’ scrambled eggs:

 1. Quality matters: Cooking such an easy dish means that quality matters more than ever.
 Make sure to use the freshest eggs and also go for organic products when using butter, milk, etc.

 2. Go low & slow: Everyone in our competition, with the exception of Gordon Ramsay, recommended cooking scrambled eggs over low or low-medium heat.
 Even on a low heat it’s a fast dish, so trust us, you can afford to set aside the maximum 5 minutes.
 Also, always use a nonstick pan (that is, if you’re not Gordon Ramsay himself or following his recipe).

 3. Push your eggs: The name scrambled eggs is a bit misleading—it seems to be almost common knowledge (at least among our contestants) that carefully pushing the eggs from one side of the frying pan the other, rather than vigorously scrambling, makes for the creamiest, fluffiest of breakfasts.
 Pushed eggs anyone?

 Now it’s up to you!
-Send us your very own scrambled eggs recipe at email@example.com for your chance to be published on Kitchen Stories!
+Upload your very own scrambled eggs recipe to our app to share it with our hungry Kitchen Stories community.

 Here’s our own best version of scrambled eggs: